 What are the benefits of investing in the Nifty 50 Index?

-There are different ways of investing in Nifty 50.
+There are different ways of buying Nifty 50 shares and thereby, investing in Nifty 50.
 A few of them are index funds, Nifty futures and options, and ETFs.
-One cannot directly invest in the index; instead, they have to buy all the 50 shares in the same proportion or invest in index funds and ETFs.
+One cannot directly invest in the index; instead, they have to buy all the Nifty 50 shares in the same proportion or invest in index funds and ETFs.
 Following are the benefits of investing in Nifty based index funds and ETFs:

 - Good returns in the long run: Nifty 50 was launched in 1996 with a base value of 1000.
 It reached the 15000 mark in 2021.
 Hence investing in index-based funds will provide good returns in the long run.